-Cap (before Fund Fees and Expenses) Cap (after Fund Fees and Expenses) 6.50% 6.38% Buffer (before Fund Fees and Expenses) Buffer (after Fund Fees and Expenses) Starting at 5.00% and ending at 15.00% Starting at 5.00% and ending at 14.88% Deep Downside Protection (before Fund Fees and Expenses) Deep Downside Protection (after Fund Fees and Expenses) 26.00% 26.12% Fund Fees and Expenses are derived from the "Annual Fund Operating Expenses" table includiffer over the Outcome Period. uded in the Fund's Prospectus dated December 17, 2024.
-Actual Fund Fees and Expenses may
+Cap (before Fund Fees and Expenses) Cap (after Fund Fees and Expenses) 6.50% 6.38% Buffer (before Fund Fees and Expenses) Buffer (after Fund Fees and Expenses) Starting at 5.00% and ending at 15.00% Starting at 5.00% and ending at 14.88% Deep Downside Protection (before Fund Fees and Expenses) Deep Downside Protection (after Fund Fees and Expenses) 26.00% 26.12%

+Fund Fees and Expenses are derived from the "Annual Fund Operating Expenses" table included in the Fund's Prospectus dated December 17, 2024.
+Actual Fund Fees and Expenses may differ over the Outcome Period.